uli-heller/vmdb2/README.md

 Writing plugins
 -----------------------------------------------------------------------------

-More step runners would be good, and will be added based on actual reported needs by users ("I need to have this to..."), not speculatively ("This seems like a good idea").
+More step runners would be good, but will be added based on actual reported needs by users ("I need to have this to..."), not speculatively ("This seems like a good idea").

 To write a plugin, see the existing ones for examples, and put it in `vmdb/plugins/foo_plugin.py` for some value of `foo`.
+The plugin file should provide a class named `FooPlugin`, which should provide the interface defined by `vmdb.Plugin`.
+Most plugins add a step runner, which subclasses `vmdb.StepRunnerInterface`, and the plugin class adds the step runner to the application's global list of step runners.
+See existing plugins for examples.

+Note that each plugin may only add one step runner.
+This keeps things simple, and also keeps document formatting simple.
+If two plugins need to share code for some reason, it may be appropriate to put that code into the `vmdb` module.

 You should document the plugin in a Markdown file next to it:
 `vmdb/plugins/foo.mdwn` for plugin mentioned above.
 See existing